LamakerOfficial/help-center/docs/falix/general/troubleshooting.md

 Simply restart the proxy server upon saving the configuration.

 # Errors
+## Error 137
+This error indicates that your server is using too much CPU to the point of overloading.
+The server automatically turns off to prevent overload of the whole node.

 ## Server Creation Error
 There are a vast array of reasons why you may be unable to create a new server.